ShivamJoker/Email-To-Calendar/README.md

 To test this feature, all you need to do is:
 - Address an email to event@cal.learnaws.io (the TO section)
-- Coyly mention the date, time, and
+- Coyly mention the date and time

 ## How does it work